Its all about Ads for the poll in Tamil Nadu

 Propaganda movies created and shaped their political destiny.
 For Election 2009 too, the two Dravidian parties will market their poll mes-sage through filmy campaigns and snazzy publicity ads — televised on their own channels.

 The Sun TV group, the DMK’s media partner, will roll out a set of slick films highlighting the DMK government’s achievements.
 The text and lyrics of the films have been penned by DMK chief Karunanidhi himself.
-“The films are about 45 seconds long and
+“The films are about 45 seconds long and have a positive tone, projecting the achievements of the UPA and DMK governments”

 The AIADMK’s media arm, Jaya TV, had decided to air a three-hour televised in-terview with Jayalalithaa.
 The channel had even invited a few art directors to submit their proposals for the backdrop for the interview, which was to be released as a six-part campaign film.
-In the 2004 Lok Sabha election, Jayalalithaa’s ad man-agers had chosen a redwood background
+In the 2004 Lok Sabha election, Jayalalithaa’s ad man-agers had chosen a redwood background to complement the green saree she was wearing and the vituperative attack she unleashed against her arch rival Karunanidhi.

 This time, however, Jaya TV producers had to shelve the proposal altogether.
 Delayed by unrelenting allies over seat-sharing talks, Jayalalitha could not make time for the interview.
 “We now have to make do with footage from the campaign launch and rallies in Chennai at which Amma spoke,”